Statesman (automobile): HQ

+Overseas markets

+New Zealand

 General Motors New Zealand assembled the HQ Statesman until 1975, launching it a few months after Belmont and Kingswood assembly began at the Trentham plant, near Upper Hutt in September 1971.
 Initial build was a single model with 308V8, column shift Trimatic, white headliner, black vinyl roof and electric windows.
 The only factory options were metallic paint and vinyl roof delete.
 Only a bench front seat was available and brocade trim options included white, unique to the Statesman.
 New exterior and interior colours, plus colour matched headliners, were introduced in mid-1973 and, a few months later, separate front seats and T-bar floor shift became a factory option though initially the floor console was black, not colour matched to the rest of the interior.
+While Statesman was its own marque in Australia, in New Zealand it was the model name, marketed as Holden Statesman.

+The Statesman was also exported to New Zealand with a different grille as the Chevrolet 350.
+This was in reality an Australian Statesman with the bigger American Chevrolet 350-cubic-inch V8 and badged as a "Chevrolet."

-Australian assembled Chevrolet 350s supplemented the locally built cars albeit in low volume.
+Australian-assembled Chevrolet 350s supplemented the locally built cars albeit in low volume.
 These always had colour matched interiors and had minor styling differences such as the grille, badging and no decorative inserts in the rear bumper.

-These were also exported to New Zealand and sold alongside the Statesman in Holden dealerships.
-They shared the grille but were not the same model as the South African built Chevrolet de Ville.
+Both the Chevrolet 350 and Statesman were sold alongside each other at Holden dealerships.

+South Africa

-Statesman HQ models were marketed in South Africa as the Chevrolet Constantia and the Chevrolet de Ville The Constantia was fitted with a locally assembled five-litre V8 or 4.1-litre inline-six and was considered locally built.
-The Chevrolet de Ville, however, used an imported 5.7-litre V8 as fitted to the Corvette and was priced 33 percent higher than a comparable Constantia V8.
+Statesman HQ models were marketed in South Africa as the AQ Chevrolet Constantia and the Chevrolet de Ville The Constantia was fitted with an Australian five-litre V8 or locally assembled 4.1-litre inline-six and was considered locally built, although a lot of the components came from Australia in CKD form.
+The Chevrolet de Ville, however, used an imported 5.7-litre V8 as fitted to Australian Statesman and was priced 33 percent higher than a comparable Constantia V8.

 The de Ville received praise for being considerably more nimble, lighter, more compact and better handling than the American models it replaced without any loss in accommodation.
 Power for the 350 V8 was claimed at 205.2 and 174.2 kW, SAE and net figures respectively.

-The Statesman was also exported to many other countries with a different grille as the Chevrolet 350.
+Japan

 From 1973 to 1976, HQ models were exported to Japan as the Isuzu Statesman De Ville.
 Isuzu sold 246 De Villes between late 1973 and 1976.
+Unique to the Japanese model were fender-mounted mirrors, an "Isuzu by GMH" badge at the rear, and Holden Kingswood hubcaps.
+It received a new interior and the 5.0-litre Holden V8.

+Thailand

+HQ Holden models were locally assembled in Thailand from knock-down kits and sold as the Monaro LS (Kingswood) and Chevrolet De Ville (Statesman.)